richapurba/website-redesign-suzanne-collins/README.md

 This is a website redesign from suzannecollinsbook.

 To-Do:
-1. Design the desktop look version
+1. Design the desktop look version      (done)
-2. Design the mobile look version
+2. Design the mobile look version       (done)
 3. Create main html layout for desktop
 4. Create biography html layout for desktop
 5. Create works html layout for desktop